freeCodeCamp/chapter/CONTRIBUTING.md

 </details>

-<details><summary>What is that floating red eye?</summary>
+<details><summary>How do I enable CodeSee?</summary>

+Copy the `client/.example.env.local` to `client/.env.local`.

-That's the button to start a developer tool called [CodeSee](https://www.codesee.io/) that helps debugging and understanding the application as it's used.
-The reason it's red is that you need to sign up.
-Once you do, it turns blue and lets you start and stop recording.
+[CodeSee](https://www.codesee.io/) is a developer tool that helps with debugging and understanding the application as it's used.
+When you first start Chapter, after creating `.env.local`, you will see a red eye.
+If you click on it you can register with CodeSee.
+After that the eye turns blue and lets you start and stop recording.

 To learn more, take a look at their [docs](https://docs.codesee.io/projects/recordings/en/latest/use/quick-start/) or just click the button and find out.